OCDev1/VidTube-server/README.md

 ### Setting up config and .env.local
 In the project directory go to the "config" folder (its in the main project directory) and inside it you will find a file called ".env.local", inside
-".env.local" change the conncetion string to the connection string of your MongoDB, and change PORT to the port you would like to run on. it should look something like this:
+".env.local" change the conncetion string to the connection string of your MongoDB, and set PORT to 12345. it should look something like this:

 `CONNECTION_STRING=mongodb://localhost:27017/vidtube (change to the connection string of your MongoDB)
-<br>PORT=12345 (NOTE: you must use 12345 for it to work, sorry for the inconvenience)`
+<br> PORT=12345 (NOTE: you must use 12345 for it to work, sorry for the inconvenience)`
 <br>there is also `JWT_SECRET=your_secret_key` (you can ignore this)